German Parliament Backs Tougher Rules For Asylum Seekers - UrduPoint

 The new rules were brought forward by the government in August in response to a deadly stabbing at a festival in the western city of Solingen.

-The suspect, a 26-year-old Syrian man with suspected links to the Islamic State group, was slated for deportation but evaded authorities' attempts to remove him.

-The whole package will also introduce stricter rules on the carrying of knives in public places.
+The whole package will also introduce stricter rules on the carrying of knives and gives police broader powers of investigation.

-The new measures were "strengthening our country's internal security in the face of threats", Interior Minister Nancy Faeser told MPs.
+While lawmakers in the Bundestag have approved the new rules, they still need to be passed by Germany's upper chamber, which will meet on Friday to decide on them.

 With a year to go before national elections and anti-immigration parties rising in the polls, the government has been under intense pressure to take a stricter line on immigration.

-The benefits restrictions have faced significant criticism from within the government and from opposition parties.
+The benefits restriction provoked vocal criticism from within the government -- a three-way coalition between Chancellor Olaf Scholz's Social Democrats, the Greens and the liberal FDP.

-The rules were eased during the legislative process to create exemptions for children and to withdraw support only for cases where removal was actually possible.
+After internal discussions, the legislation was changed to provide exemptions for children and to withdraw support only in cases where removal was actually possible.

-Meanwhile the opposition conservatives have said the package had been "hollowed out" and called for migrants to be systematically turned back at the German border.

-As well as the new rules agreed Friday, the government has carried out deportations to Afghanistan for the first-time since the Taliban took power.
+The implementation of the stricter rules marks a change in German attitudes towards immigration, almost a decade after former Chancellor Angela Merkel opened the country's doors to refugees in 2015.

-The changing German line comes against the backdrop of hardening attitudes towards migration across Europe in response to the success of far-right parties.
+The new German approach comes against a backdrop of hardening attitudes to immigration across Europe, where far-right parties are garnering growing support.

-On Thursday, EU leaders called for urgent new legislation to increase the number and speed of migrant returns across the bloc.
+On Thursday EU leaders called for urgent new legislation to increase the number and speed of migrant returns.

-New ways to prevent and counter irregular migration should also be considered, the leaders agreed at a summit in Brussels.

-Though not mentioned explicitly, such measures could include so-called return centres outside the EU, modelled on a deal Rome struck with Tirana to send some migrants to Albania for processing.

 Recent Stories